Public interface

 ContinuousInvestment

 ContinuousInvestment is the default investment option for all investments, if no alternative is chosen.
 Continuous investments implies that you can invest in any capacity specified between min_add and max_add.
-This implies as well that, if min_add is specified, it is necessary to invest in every strategic period in at least this capacity.
+This implies as well that, if min_add is specified, it is necessary to invest in every investment period in at least this capacity.
 This approach is the standard approach in large energy system models as it avoids binary variables.
 However, it may lead to nonsensical solutions, e.g., investments into a 10~MW nuclear power plant.

 Warning